 How Tax-Managed Funds Help Lower Your Tax Bill

-If you invest tax-efficiently you can reduce your tax bill and thus keep more of the investment returns you earn.
-One way to do that is to use a tax-managed mutual fund.
+Taxes have a way of eating away at your investments.
+But, if you invest tax-efficiently, you can reduce your tax bill and thus keep more of the investment returns you earn.

 Two Types of Capital Gains

-A tax-managed mutual fund is managed to minimize capital gain distributions.
-Inside the fund, they work to harvest losses to offset gains with the end result being you seeing your gains happen by watching the fund price increase (the first type of gain mentioned above), rather than by having a larger amount of annual capital gains distributions reported on a 1099 form.
-As you are in control of when you sell the shares, now you have more control over the tax year in which those gains are reported.
+A tax-managed mutual fund is set up to minimize capital gain distributions.
+Inside the fund, managers work to harvest losses to offset gains.
+The end result is that you see your gains happen by watching the fund price increase (the first type of gain mentioned above), rather than through a larger amount of annual capital gains distributions.
+Since you are in control of when you sell the shares, now you have more control over the tax year in which those gains are reported.

 Tax-managed funds also attempt to reduce other forms of taxable distributions such as interest and dividend income.
 For example, a tax-managed balanced fund, which owns stocks and bonds, will often own municipal bonds, which generate interest that is free of federal income taxes.

-In addition, as mentioned, for those in the 15 percent or lower tax brackets, there is a zero percent tax rate on long-term capital gains.
+In addition, as mentioned, for those in the lower tax brackets, there is a 0% tax rate on long-term capital gains.
 By using a tax-managed fund, you can control when the gains occur by selling shares of the fund when you are in a tax year where the gain will not be taxed.